kohkimakimoto/EArray/README.md

 [![Coverage Status](https://coveralls.io/repos/kohkimakimoto/EArray/badge.png?branch=master)](https://coveralls.io/r/kohkimakimoto/EArray?branch=master)
 [![Latest Stable Version](https://poser.pugx.org/kohkimakimoto/earray/v/stable.png)](https://packagist.org/packages/kohkimakimoto/earray)

-EArray is a small PHP class to provide convenient ways to access a PHP Array.
+EArray is a small PHP class to provide convenient ways to access a PHP array.

-* Convenient accessing a nested array.
+* Convenient accessing to a nested array.
-* Supporting a default value.
+* You can use a default value when you try to get a value of array.
-* Supporting a normal array operation.
+* You can use this object as a normal array (Implementing `ArrayAccess`, `Iterator` and `Countable` interfase).
-* Implement sort functions.
+* It has some convenient methods for array: `each`, `filter`,`sort`.

 It aims to remove code that checks array key existence.
 Especially for a nested array.
-Do you hate like the following code?
+Do you hate the code like the below?

 ```php
 $val = null;